nonlin-lin-chaos-order-etc-etal/gostcoin-wallet-flutter-unofficial/README.md

-# GOSTCOIN wallet for Mobile Phones
+# GOSTCOIN wallet for Mobile Phones, an unofficial version by HypnosisI2P

 Project status: work in progress, not released yet.